Landlord Tax Guide 2021/22

 Use the Stamp Duty tax calculator for England and Northern Ireland to work out how much you will need to pay.

-From April 1, 2021, the rates are likely to revert to their previous levels, as follows:
+From April 1, 2021, the rates will revert to their previous levels, as follows:

 |Purchase price bands||Rate (%)|